spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I install Python packages to use within Spyder?

    The first approach for installing a package should be using conda.
-   In your command line (or Anaconda Prompt on Windows) type:
+   In your system terminal (or Anaconda Prompt on Windows), type:

    .. code-block:: bash

       conda install <PACKAGE-NAME>

-   If your installation is not successful go through steps 3 to 5 of Part 2 in our `video`_ on solving and avoiding problems with pip, Conda and Conda-Forge.
+   If your installation is not successful, follow steps 3 through 5 of Part 2 in our `video`_ on solving and avoiding problems with pip, Conda and Conda-Forge.

    .. _video: https://www.youtube.com/watch?v=Ul79ihg41Rs&t=306s